-Eastern/Western Equine Encephalomyelitis
+Eastern & Western Equine Encephalomyelitis

 Adult horses previously vaccinated against EEE/WEE: Annual revaccination must be completed prior to vector season in the spring.
 In animals of high risk or with limited immunity, more frequent vaccination or appropriately timed vaccination is recommended in order to induce protective immunity during periods of likely exposure.

-Adult horses, previously unvaccinated against EEE/WEE or of unknown vaccinal history: Administer a primary series of 2 doses with a 4 to 6 week interval between doses.
+Adult horses, previously unvaccinated against EEE/WEE or of unknown vaccine history: Administer a primary series of 2 doses with a 3- to 6-week interval between doses as per product label.
 Revaccinate prior to the onset of the next vector season and annually thereafter.

 Pregnant mares, previously vaccinated against EEE/WEE: Vaccinate 4 to 6 weeks before foaling.